Peng Xiao

 Peng Xiao (彭啸 (Péng Xiào); born 28 July 2005) is a Chinese professional footballer who plays as a centre-back for Chinese Super League club Shandong Taishan.

 Career

+Peng Xiao came from the Shandong Taishan youth training system.
+Starting in 2024, he represented Shandong Taishan B team in the Chinese Football Association League Two (CL2) and showed the attributes of a goal-scoring defender.
+He made 38 appearances and scored 9 goals in the 2024 and 2025 CL2 seasons.
+He was also named the 2025 CL2 Best Young Player.

 On 19 July 2025, Peng Xiao made his debut for Shandong Taishan in a 2–0 away defeat to league opposition Dalian Yingbo.